-Understanding these risks is critical in today’s cyber threat landscape, whether you are an individual user or a firm that uses Managed Security Services for Small firm.
+Understanding these risks is critical in today’s cyber threat landscape, whether you are an individual user or a firm that uses Managed Security Services for a small firm.

 What Is the Microsoft Account Team Email Scam?